-Since I was elected in 2010 there has been good news on jobs in the Moorlands.
+Since the Conservatives came into Government in 2010 there has been good news on jobs in the Moorlands.
 In March 2016, the Office for National Statistics revealed in its quarterly report that the employment rate in the UK now stands at 73.3%, the highest rate of people in work since the ONS began keeping records in 1971.

 In spite of the global economic slowdown, the Conservative government’s drive to get more people into work is clearly succeeding; hardworking British people are now more able to support their families.
 These statistics are particularly impressive when we consider the employment situation in the rest of Europe.
 Whereas 2015 saw France struggle with its highest rates of unemployment in 5 years, this side of the channel 2015 marked a fall of over 100,000 in people claiming job seekers’ allowance.
 In reducing unemployment to just 5.1% – half the Eurozone average – this Conservative government is delivering on its promises to support people to get on in life and create greater economic security for all.